Meeting The Universal Savior

 Portrait of Jesus Christ?

-"In the following paragraph, Paul tells how this will be done.
-When he says 'We shall not all sleep, but we shall all be changed' (v 51), it is not clear whether he means by 'all' either Christians in general or Christians alive at his time (cf. I Thess 4.15, 17).
+“In the following paragraph, Paul tells how this will be done.
+When he says 'We shall not all sleep, but we shall all be changed' (v 51), it is not clear whether he means by 'll' either Christians in general or Christians alive at his time (cf. I Thess 4.15, 17).
 But in either case, two things are clear: (1) Paul held that the transformation would take place instantaneously at the moment of the resurrection (v.
 52).
 In this he differs sharply from II Bar 50-51 which holds that the resurrection yields the old bodies again which are transformed only after the judgement.
 Paul's doctrine is that we are raised imperishable and glorified.
 (2) For Paul the resurrection is a transformation, not an exchange.
 Klappert draws the distinctions nicely:

 Es geht also in der Auferstehung nach Paulus weder 1. um eine Wiederbelebung, d. h. um eine Neuschöpfung aus ( ! ) dem Alten, noch 2. um eine Shöpfung aus dem Nichts, d. h. um eine Neuschöpfung anstelle ( ! ) des Alten, Sondern 3. um eine radikale Verwandlung des sterblichen leibes, d. h. um eine Neuschopfung an ( ! ) dem alten. {29}